OpenAir-Podcast/OpenAir/README.md

 ## Disclaimer

 OpenAir is provided "as is" without warranty of any kind, express or implied.
 The application relies on data provided by the PodcastIndex API and other third-party services.
-LiquidHive is not responsible for the accuracy, completeness, legality, or availability of podcast content accessed through OpenAir, nor for any interruptions or errors in the PodcastIndex API or other third-party services.
+OpenAir-Podcast is not responsible for the accuracy, completeness, legality, or availability of podcast content accessed through OpenAir, nor for any interruptions or errors in the PodcastIndex API or other third-party services.
 Users are solely responsible for their use of the application and for adhering to the terms of service of any external platforms they access through OpenAir.

 ## About OpenAir